Types of socialism: Market socialism

-Market socialism refers to various economic systems that involve either public ownership and management or worker cooperative ownership over the means of production, or a combination of both, and the market mechanism for allocating economic output, deciding what to produce and in what quantity.
-In state-oriented forms of market socialism where state enterprises attempt to maximize profit, the profits can fund government programs and services eliminating or greatly diminishing the need for various forms of taxation that exist in capitalist systems.
+Market socialism refers to various economic systems that involve either public ownership and management or worker cooperative ownership over the means of production (or a combination of both) and the market mechanism for allocating economic output, deciding what to produce and in what quantity.
+In state-oriented forms of market socialism, where state enterprises attempt to maximize profit, the profits can fund government programs and services, eliminating or diminishing the need for various forms of taxation that exist in capitalist systems.

-Some forms of market socialism are based on neoclassical economic theory, with the aim of attaining pareto efficiency by setting price to equal marginal cost in public enterprises.
-This form of socialism was promoted by Oskar Lange, Abba Lerner and Frederick Taylor.
-Other forms of market socialism are based on classical economics, such as those advocated by Thomas Hodgskin, who viewed interest accumulation, rent and profit as deductions from exchange-value, so that eliminating the capitalist element from the economy would lead to a free market and socialism.
-The term market socialism has also been applied to planned economic systems that try to organize themselves partially along market-lines while retaining centralized state ownership of capital.
+Some forms of market socialism are based on neoclassical economic theory, with the aim of attaining pareto efficiency by setting prices to equal marginal cost in public enterprises.
+This form of socialism was promoted by Oskar Lange, Abba Lerner, and Frederick Taylor.
+Other forms of market socialism are based on classical economics, such as those advocated by Thomas Hodgskin, who viewed interest accumulation, rent, and profit as deductions from exchange-value, so that eliminating the capitalist element from the economy would lead to a free market and socialism.
+The term market socialism has also been applied to planned economic systems that try to organize themselves along market lines while retaining centralized state ownership of capital.

-Examples of market socialism include economic democracy, the Lange model, liberal socialism, market-oriented left-libertarianism, mutualism the New Economic Mechanism and Ricardian socialism.
-Other types of market socialist systems such as mutualism are related to the political philosophy of libertarian socialism.
+Examples of market socialism include economic democracy, the Lange model, liberal socialism, market-oriented left-libertarianism, mutualism, the New Economic Mechanism, and Ricardian socialism.
+Other types of market socialist systems, such as mutualism, are related to the political philosophy of libertarian socialism.

 Socialist market economy

-A socialist market economy refers to the economic systems adopted by the People's Republic of China and the Socialist Republic of Vietnam, and previously also Yugoslavia.
-Although there is dispute as to whether or not these models actually constitute state capitalism, the decisive means of production remain under state-ownership.
-State enterprises are organized into corporations (corporatization) and operate like private capitalist enterprises.
+A socialist market economy refers to the economic systems adopted by the People's Republic of China, the Socialist Republic of Vietnam, and Yugoslavia.
+Although there is debate as to whether or not these models constitute state capitalism, the decisive means of production remain under state-ownership.
+State enterprises are organized into corporations through corporatization and operate like private capitalist enterprises.
 A substantial private sector exists alongside the state sector of the economy, but it plays a secondary role usually relegated to the service sector and production of consumer goods.

-Examples of socialist market economies include the socialist market economy with Chinese characteristics and the socialist-oriented market economy.